How model-driven app main forms appear on different devices

 The nav bar is a presentation of the sitemap that is optimized for touch.
 More information: Change navigation options

-The home button takes users to the dashboard that is the starting page for Customer Engagement for phones and tablets.
+The home button takes users to the dashboard that is the starting page for Dynamics 365 for phones and tablets.

-If the entity has a business process enabled, it will appear in the top right corner next to the search control in Dynamics 365 for tablets, and at the top of the screen in Dynamics 365 for phones.
+If the table has a business process enabled, it will appear in the top-right corner next to the search control in Dynamics 365 for tablets, and at the top of the screen in Dynamics 365 for phones.

 People can tap the search control to open the screen to search for records.

-By default, some of the commands that appear in the app running in a web browser do not appear in the Customer Engagement for phones and tablets apps.
+By default, some of the commands that appear in the app running in a web browser don't appear in the Dynamics 365 for phones and tablets apps.
 Similar to the web application, the command bar is context-sensitive, so the available commands change depending on what is currently viewed or selected.
-More information: Change commands
+More information Change commands

 The form elements displayed are taken from the main form and presented as a series of panels that users see through the view port.

 For Contact and User forms, the top item displays a communication card for the record.
 The communication card provides buttons to initiate communication with the person.
-For other entities, a communication card is displayed if there is a Contact quick view form embedded in the main form.
+For other tables, a communication card is displayed if there's a Contact quick view form embedded in the main form.

-You can show additional tiles based on entity relationships, but you can’t customize the tiles for the following entities:
+You can show additional tiles based on table relationships, but you can’t customize the tiles for the following tables: